MindSetLib/Insolver/docs/source/transformations.md

 There are several options for the `categorical_method` parameter available to fill the NA categorical values:
 - `frequent` (by default) - the category that appears most often in a set of data values, if several values are found, the first one is used;
 - `new_category` - creates a new category "Unknown" for NA values;
-- `imputed_column` - fills with the frequent category and creates new `bool` column containing whether a value was imputed or not;
+- `imputed_column` - fills with the frequent category and creates a new `bool` column containing whether a value was imputed or not;
 - `remove` - removes all columns containing NA values.

 #### Using constants
-You can also use constants to fill NA values using the `numerical_constants` and `categorical_constants` parameters for numerical and categorical columns respectively.
+You can also use constants to fill NA values using the `numerical_constants` and `categorical_constants` parameters for numerical and categorical columns.

 ```python
 import pandas as pd